-Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a Decade
+Why Zion Williamson Could Be the Best No. 1 NBA Draft Pick in a Decade

 There hasn't been a scout Bleacher Report spoke to who didn't have him as the clear-cut No. 1 prospect.
 That wasn't always the case, as most gave his teammate RJ Barrett that title back in October.
 Averaging 21.7 points, Williamson has separated from the projected pack by strengthening his image as more than a dunker.

-He is putting together arguably the most impressive NCAA season of any recent No. 1 pick.

-Now 500 minutes into his college career, it's worth examining how well the 285-pounder is generating offense in other ways compared to recent No. 1 overall picks during their final seasons of college before the draft.
+Now he's putting together arguably the most impressive NCAA season of any recent No. 1 pick.
+Five hundred minutes into his college career, it's worth examining how well the 285-pounder is generating offense in other ways compared to recent No. 1 overall picks during their final seasons of college before the draft.

 Note: We included Joel Embiid as well, given his position and success in the same time period.
 Kyrie Irving was left out after only playing 11 total college games.

-Synergy Sports uses points per possession to measure each prospect's production and efficiency.
+Note 2: Synergy Sports uses points per possession to measure each prospect's production and efficiency.
 It focuses on half-court play, something scouts will be looking at closer with Williamson given how convincing he's always looked in transition.

-He's already answered questions about how he fits once the game slows down, as he ranks as one of the nation's elite half-court scorers playing both frontcourt positions for Duke.

 More Than a Fast-Break Weapon (half-court PPP)